hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

                                        sample_col = "sample")
 ```

 If there are two neighborhoods groups of interest, instead we can run DE on just those two subsets with the `subset.nhoods` argument.
+As an example, let us look at neighborhood groups 1 and 3.

 ```r
 # Compare group 1 and 3